linagora/linshare/README.md

 This demo reflects the latest developments done on LinShare, it will be reseted and updated on regulary basis.

-This instance of LinShare is set up with some test users, from user1 to user7.
+This instance of LinShare is set up with some test users, from user1 to user7 :
-For user1@linshare.org, password is password1, and so on for other users:
  * user1@linshare.org : password1
  * user2@linshare.org : password2
  * user3@linshare.org : password3